mbalos16/mbalos16/README.md

     - Convolutional Neural Networks (CNN): Applying class concepts by creating my first CNN architecture and training a model for [emotion detection](https://github.com/mbalos16/emotion-detection)
     - Recurrent Neural Networks (RNN)
 - Working on [Ryanair Radar Project](https://github.com/mbalos16/ryanair-radar)
+- Helping Santa Claus arrive in time for Christmas by solving daily problems in the AdventOfCode 2024.
 - Finishing the last 16/100 projects of the course **100 Days Of Code in Python** by Angela Yu on Udemy.